IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

         return x

-Notice this is a :class:`~pytorch_lightning.core.LightningModule` instead of a `torch.nn.Module`.
+Notice this is a :class:`~pytorch_lightning.core.LightningModule` instead of a :class:`torch.nn.Module`.
 A LightningModule is equivalent to a pure PyTorch Module except it has added functionality.
 However, you can use it EXACTLY the same as you would a PyTorch Module.

 .. testcode::